relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/Semantic/deberta_answer_scores.md

 datum = {
     "question": "Who wrote 'Romeo and Juliet'?",
-    "retrieved_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "ground_truth_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "answer": "Shakespeare wrote 'Romeo and Juliet'",
+    "retrieved_context": ["William Shakespeare is the author of 'Romeo and Juliet'."], "ground_truth_context": ["William Shakespeare is the author of 'Romeo and Juliet'."], "answer": "Shakespeare wrote 'Romeo and Juliet'",
     "ground_truths": [
         "William Shakespeare wrote 'Romeo and Juliet",